drwpow/pow.rs/README.md

 All writing is © me.
 Don’t steal that.

-The 3D skull with glasses is mine too so don’t steal that (modified and optimized for web using multiple 3D models that were all properly sourced & licensed).
+The 3D skull with glasses is mine too so don’t steal that (modeled by me for the web, built from licensed assets).

 Any code is MIT licensed; feel free to steal that.